rhgui/nilo-lab/README.md

 - The Express backend server will run on `http://localhost:3000`.

 The Vite development server is configured to proxy all API requests from `/api` to the backend server.

-## Project Structure

--   `server.js`: The Express backend that serves as a secure proxy for the Meshy.ai API.
-It handles all AI generation requests.
--   `/src/game`: Contains the core Three.js logic.
-    -   `World.tsx`: The main component that initializes the Three.js scene, manages game state, and renders the 3D environment.
-    -   `PlayerController.ts`: Handles first-person player movement (WASD, jump, mouse look).
-    -   `FreeCameraController.ts`: A fly-cam controller for the terrain editor mode.
-    -   `ThirdPersonCamera.ts`: A follow-camera for the player character.
--   `/src/components`: Contains all React UI components.
-    -   `hud/`: Components for the in-game HUD, including the radial menu, inventory, and toolbars.
-    -   `character/`: The character creation and customization screen.
-    -   `loading/`: The loading screen component.
--   `/src/liveblocks.config.ts`: Defines the data structures (`Presence` and `Storage`) for Liveblocks collaboration.
--   `/src/services`: Contains client-side functions for making requests to the backend API endpoints.

 ## AI Usage